roboshoes/grunt-bake/README.md

 # grunt-bake

-> Bake external includes into the file to create static pages with no compilation time
+> Bake static pages for production while using modular files while in development.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`